 Quick Answer

 Yes, food significantly impacts your child’s brain development!
 90% of brain development happens in the first 5 years of life.
 The good news is that brain-boosting foods are common, affordable, and available in every Indian kitchen - no expensive supplements needed.
-A balanced diet with proteins, healthy fats, and colorful fruits/vegetables is all your child needs for optimal brain development.
+A balanced diet with proteins, healthy fats, and colorful fruits/vegetables supports your child’s brain development - alongside sleep, play, and a loving environment.

 Why This Matters (Dimag Ke Liye Khaana Kyun Zaroori)